Chemmart Azithromycin Tablets

 If outdoors, wear protective clothing and use a 30+ sunscreen.
 If your skin does appear to be burning tell your doctor immediately.

-Tell your doctor as soon as possible if you do not feel well while you are taking azithromycin or if you have any questions or concerns.
+Tell your doctor and pharmacist as soon as possible if you do not feel well while you are taking azithromycin.

 Tell your doctor if you notice any of the following: